austintheriot/wrend/wrend/README.md

 - Make passing in buffer update / should_update callbacks optional

 - Return error when a duplicate item is added to HashMap?

+## Nice to Haves

+- Make everything truly as modular as possible
+  - Make it renderer agnostic?
+  - Make recording codec customizable